 Once or twice a week, I make a large batch of cooked chicken and then divide it up into meals.
 With chicken legs being such a cheap cut of meat, I boil chicken drumsticks for an affordable and fast option.

-For more chicken leg recipes, be sure to check out my Instant Pot Chicken Drumsticks, Sheet Pan Chicken Drumsticks and Potatoes, and Stuffed Chicken Legs.
+For more chicken leg recipes, be sure to check out my Chicken Leg Sheet Pan Dinner and Stuffed Chicken Legs.

 Jump to: